Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 Identifiers have to be elaborated before those checkings can be done.
 It is the role of the _Elaborator_ to elaborate misuses of identifiers.

-Should any misue of identifiers be detected by the _Elaborator_, errors nodes would be added into the _validated intermediate code_ that the _Elaborator_ provides as its output.
+Should any misuse of identifiers be detected by the _Elaborator_, errors nodes would be added into the _validated intermediate code_ that the _Elaborator_ provides as its output.
 This way, errors reporting can be delayed until the end of the _Front-End_ processing and errors can then be reported in the increasing order of the lines numbers they appear in.

+Notice that these misues of variables are detected at "translation"-time in a static way.
+Eventually, some complex situations cannot be statically elaborated and will only be appearing at run-time. __Typee__ _Elaborator_ cannot deal with such cases.

 #### Types Inferring